 La Bamba de Areco is a slice of Argentine countryside heaven.
 It’s empanadas and asado.
 Malbec on tap, horse riding and gauchos steeped in tradition.
-Relaxation and luxury, incredible service.
-People, family and friends.
-It’s a unique experience, and one of the highlights of our Argentina trip across Buenos Aires and Mendoza.
+Relaxation and luxury, family and friends.
+It’s a unique experience and one of the highlights of our Argentina trip across Buenos Aires and Mendoza.

 Journey to La Bamba

-Instead of turning right onto a wide, muddy dirt road that went straight on as far as the eye could see, our driver pulled over onto the main asphalt road and paused.
+Instead of turning right onto a wide and muddy dirt road that went straight on as far as the eye could see, our driver pulled over onto the main asphalt road and paused.
 “La Bamba es por ai.”
-He said, squinting his brow as he looked at the criss-crossing of deep tire tracks in the muddy road to our right.
-“7.5 km alli.”
-Unsure of the right response to the situation I pushed.
+He said, squinting his brow as he examined the set of crisscrossing tire tracks that disappeared under flooded sections of the road.
+“7.5 km por alli.”
+But surely we could still get through, I thought.
 “Talvez a la esquierda es mejor?”
 I said, pointing towards the smoothest part of the road, suggesting he could make it if he stuck to the left.
 Hesitantly, he restarted the engine and slowly turned onto the road.

-A loud truck horn sounded.
-We stopped.
-Confused by the sound, the driver revved the engine once more, and the truck horn went off again.
-We looked around and noticed a van and a pick-up truck on the other side of the asphalt main road, just stopped there.
-Finally we got the message, and drove over to them.
+A loud truck horn sounded, our driver stopped.
+Confused by the sound, he started the engine back up, and the truck horn went off again.
+We looked around and noticed a van and a pick-up truck on the other side of the asphalt before the turn.
+Finally we got the message, and drove over to meet them.

-A man clad in gaucho gear, a loose white shirt, beige pants with embroidered belt, riding boots and beret hopped out of the van and said “La Bamba?”
-He had been waiting for us.
-He transferred our bags from the taxi to the pick-up truck, while our taxi driver drove off without saying a word.
+A man clad in gaucho gear, a loose white shirt, beige pants with a traditional embroidered belt, riding boots and beret hopped out of the van and said “La Bamba?”
+He was waiting for us.
+As he transferred our bags from the taxi to the pick-up truck, our taxi driver drove off without saying a word.

 There had been several storms over the past few nights and the road towards La Bamba was now inaccessible by regular cars.
 The curvature of the road made it difficult to drive, impossible without a large four by four.
 I felt bad for having asked our driver to even try, but what do I know about cars.

-Several deep tire tracks snaked the road, disappearing where the road had flooded.
-The gaucho kept to these tracks as we bumped violently up and down the path.
+Several deep tire tracks snaked across the road, disappearing in sections where the road had flooded.
+The gaucho kept within the tracks as we bumped up and down the path.
 Why not drive more to the right, where the road looks smooth?
-George asked as I translated.
-The gaucho explained that if he did that, we would skid and slide straight into the ditch on the side of the road.
+George asked, I translated.
+The gaucho explained that if he did that, we would skid and slide straight into the ditch.
 Better not then!
-At one point we started to slip and skid but quickly he corrected the wheels, as we started to understand just how precarious this journey was.
+At one point we started to slip and skid but quickly he corrected the wheels, and we started to understand just how precarious this journey was.

 It took anywhere between half an hour to an hour to drive the 7.5 km to La Bamba.
 The road was really bad and took all my focus, as if somehow my concentration would help us get there safely.
-My real concern was less about our safety, which was not really at risk, but more about falling into the ditch and getting stuck (I was really hungry), and what might happen to our luggage.
-In an effort to comfort us, the gaucho told us that last week, he drove up and down the road in this condition many many times, as La Bamba had a wedding of 200 people.
+My real concern was less about our safety, which was not really at risk, but more about falling into the ditch and getting stuck (because I was really very hungry!)

-Finally we reached La Bamba de Areco, belonging to the small town of San Antonio de Areco.
-All the staff had come out to welcome us, lined up at one side of the old colonial house.
-We shook hands with each member and said hello before receiving a hot towel to clean our hands.
+Finally we reached the Relais & Chataux hotel of La Bamba de Areco.
+The staff came out to give us the royal welcome, lined up at one side of the old colonial house.
+We shook hands with each member before receiving a hot towel.

-Victoria, our host, told us that we were just in time for lunch and would take care of the check in and tour of the grounds afterwards.
-Our bags were whisked away as we followed Victoria into the Pulperia, where the rest of the guests were enjoying a few drinks as they waited for us.
+Victoria, our host, said we were just in time for lunch and would take care of check-in and the tour of the grounds after.
+Our bags were whisked away as we followed Victoria into the Pulperia, where the rest of the guests were waiting.

 It was Christmas Day, and most guests were already in good spirits.
 “Oooh new people!”
-One woman exclaimed, and came over to introduce herself.
-Jennie, from London, with her husband and teenage son.
-We met an American-French family, another one from Switzerland, and so on.
-There was also an elderly retired couple, a pair of 21 year old girls doing a University exchange in Buenos Aires, both here with the parents and grandparents of one of the girls.
+One woman exclaimed before introducing herself.
+Jennie from London, with her husband and teenage son.
+We met an American-French family and another one from Switzerland.
+There was also an elderly retired couple, a pair of 21-year-old girls doing a University exchange in Buenos Aires, both here with the parents and grandparents of one of the girls.
 Victoria and some other staff members joined us at the table, as is custom with all newly arrived guests.

-The atmosphere was incredibly warm and welcoming, full of intrigue and energy as we introduced ourselves, telling about where we had been and exchanging stories from our trips so far in Argentina.
-The waiters came around with fresh salads and bread, roast potatoes, grilled sausages and meats, as we helped ourselves to yet another serving and pointed at the tray of grilled meats to say, I’ll have that one!
+The atmosphere was incredibly warm and welcoming.
+We introduced ourselves to the group, sharing stories about where we had been in Argentina so far.
+The waiters came around with fresh salads and bread, roast potatoes, grilled sausages and meats, as we helped ourselves to yet another serving.
 Beef fillet, ribs, chicken, pork and other cuts fresh off the coals, blistered and glistening with juices.
-The wine kept coming too, and so did the conversation.
+The wine kept coming too, as did the conversation.

-We had got up that morning at 4.30 to catch an early flight from Mendoza to Buenos Aires.
-From there it was just under a two hour taxi ride to the dirt road at La Bamba.
-Add on roughly three quarters of an hour for the 7.5km journey to La Bamba, making it just in time for lunch at 1.30pm.
-Needless to say, we were tired and after all the delicious food and wine, drifted off to sleep.
+We had got up that morning at 4.30 am to catch an early flight from Mendoza to Buenos Aires.
+From there it was just under a two-hour taxi ride to the dirt road at La Bamba.
+Add on roughly three-quarters of an hour for the 7.5km journey to La Bamba, we made it just in time for lunch at 1.30pm.

-We had been informed that drinks, charcuterie and cheese were to be served after 8 pm, with dinner starting at 9 pm.
-We were the first to arrive in the main house, a beautiful 100 year old colonial building painted in bright fuchsia, and took a moment to look at the furnishings, paintings, books and games that adorned the room.
+We were informed that drinks, charcuterie and cheese would be served after 8 pm, with dinner at 9 pm.
+We were the first to arrive in the main house, a beautiful 100-year-old colonial building painted in bright fuchsia, and took a moment to appreciate the beautiful interior of the room.

-The living room, like all the rooms at La Bamba, is magnificent.
+Like all the rooms at La Bamba, the living room is magnificent.
 The gaucho and countryside theme blends beautifully with old and contemporary pieces of furniture and lighting, each piece contributing something special to the overall impression.
-The dining room sits just off the living room.
-There is a large dining table in the centre of the room, surrounded by intriguing lifelike paintings of natives, two with face paint, the other on horseback.
-At La Bamba, the staff share in all of the tasks, trained in every aspect of the job.
-One night, we noticed that the woman who had cleaned the rooms that day was the chef that night, for example.
+The dining room sits just off the living room, with a large dining table in the centre of the room, surrounded by intriguing lifelike paintings of natives with face paint and on horseback.

 We ate a delicious three-course meal, enjoying a fantastic steak cooked the only way Argentine meat should be cooked “jugoso” (rare), with limoncello served after dessert.
-As many guests retired to their rooms to rest up for an early start, we cracked open a game of poker with our new friend, using a poker set from the house, which contained some very unusual antique silver coins for chips.
+As many guests retired to their rooms to rest up for an early start, we cracked open a game of poker.
 There was only three of us, George, myself and a very interesting young man in his first year of work.
-I was merely a bystander as a bromance blossomed between the two lads, which ended with Facebook profile swaps and promises to visit.

-All meals are served in different places and at a common table.
-We took our breakfast outside the Pulperia, arriving five minutes before it was supposed to end, although guests continued to arrive until well after, with no word said against it by the staff.
-After a full breakfast of croissants, or medialunas as they are called there, eggs, fruit, orange juice and coffee, we made our way to the spectacular pool area.
+We took our breakfast outside the Pulperia, arriving five minutes before it was supposed to end, although guests continued to arrive until well after, with no word said by the staff.
+After a full breakfast of croissants, or medialunas as they are called there, eggs, fruit, orange juice and coffee, we made our way over to the spectacular swimming pool.

 Las Pampas is the name given to the expanse of grassy flatlands that surround Buenos Aires and go up towards Uruguay, home to the gauchos that ride the horses and herd the cattle that make up a large portion of Argentina’s beef production.
 The style of the gaucho, from his dress to his horse taming abilities, is a unique and highly respected Argentine tradition.